S-L1/cve_tracker/README.md

     - Metrics (*containers - cna - affected - cvssV3_1*: version, baseScore, baseSeverity, vectorString, availabilityImpact, integrityImpact, confidentialityImpact, attackComplexity, attackVector)
     - Reference URLs (if any)
  4. Create CSV file containing the new or updated CVEs.
 This is done only if the respective setting in the config is set.
 The files will then be stored in the destination folder configured<br/>
- 5. If a Cortex instance is specified and the respective setting is switched on, the CVEs can be integrated as indicators to the respective instance of the PA Cortex XSOAR<br/>
+ 5. If a Cortex instance is specified and the respective setting is switched on, the CVEs can be integrated as indicators to the respective instance of the Palo Alto Cortex XSOAR<br/>
  6. If the setting is switched on in the config, a mail alert with the CVE IDs, the title and the vendor-product-combinations is sent<br/>

 This work is licensed under an MIT License.<br/>